AVEVA/CONNECT-data-services-developer-docs/content/api-reference/identity/identity-secrets.md

 <a id="tocSclientsecretcreateorupdate"></a>
 <a id="tocsclientsecretcreateorupdate"></a>

-Object to write a client secret.
+Object to write a client secret

 #### Properties